houqp/kiorg/README.md

 ## Installation

+Pre-built binaries for all platforms are available on the [releases page](https://github.com/houqp/kiorg/releases).

-### Install from source
+Alternatively, you can build it from source using cargo:

-The easiest way to install Kiorg is using Cargo:

 ```bash
 cargo install --git https://github.com/houqp/kiorg --locked
 ```
-### Binary Releases

-Pre-built binaries for all platforms are available on the [releases page](https://github.com/houqp/kiorg/releases).

 ## Configuration